iskanderun/maricopamosquitoes/README.md

 with data from FigShare.
 Data for kriged precipitation are availble as a zipped file.
 Unzip them in folder aedes_precip > model, and make sure the file structure resembles the one in this github repository.

-Similarly, a zipped .dbf file in file "R_data"  must be unzipped there before running code.
+Similarly, a zipped .dbf file in file "R_data"  must be unzipped in place before running code precip_function.R.